Johndsalas/arkham_lcg_scraper/README.md

 ## Special Thanks

-A big thank you to the wonderful folks at [Arkham DB](https://arkhamdb.com/) for making a great website, and not blocking my scraper!
+A big thank you to the wonderful folks at [Arkham DB](https://arkhamdb.com/) for making a great website and not blocking my scraper!